wackou/bts_tools/docs/howto.rst

 How to setup a delegate - the easy tutorial
 ===========================================

-**WARNING: this is very much a work-in-progress.
-Information might be incorrect / incomplete**

 This guide will try to show you how to setup all the infrastructure needed to build, run and monitor a delegate easily and effortlessly.